Achin-Aggarwal/AI-Foundry-ITOPS/README.md

 # Installer_Bot

-a bot that echoes back user response
+A bot that echoes back user response

 This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to create a simple bot that accepts input from the user and echoes it back.